lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     ~~~
     sudo ufw allow xxxx
     ~~~
+  - refuse any connections from IP addresses that attempt to log in or connect more than 6 times in 30 seconds (very useful against brute force attacks):
+    ~~~
+    sudo ufw limit SSH
+    ~~~
+    You can also limit other services in the same way, like *FTP*
   - check if the rule has been correctly applied, check again the number is correct!
     ~~~
     sudo ufw status
     ~~~
-	Now, using a different session as earlier, test that the new user is still capable to ssh into the machine.
+    Now, using a different session *without closing the current you're working on*, test that the new user is still capable to ssh into the machine.

 The following table lists the default ports for the main services used in this document.
 For a more comprehensive list of default ports used by various well-known services see [this Wikipedia article](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers) .